Freedom Flag Foundation Board

 Richard N. Melito is the owner of Melito’s Restaurant which was established in 1981.
 In 2001 Richard designed the Freedom Flag, and in 2002 he founded The Freedom Flag Foundation.
 Richard is currently the Secretary of the Freedom Flag Foundation.
 The Freedom Flag was recognized by Governor Mark Warner and the State of Virginia as the state’s symbol of remembrance.
 The Freedom Flag Foundation’s mission statement is to educate school children and make sure that Americans will not forget the acts of terrorism against our nation.
 Richard’s passion to live the mission is the main force behind the project.

-John D. Riley, PE, PTOE, is the traffic section head in the Richmond office of Johnson, Mirmiran & Thompson, Inc. He joined the Freedom Flag Foundation’s board in 2008 and is currently serving as the Foundation’s president.
+John Riley joined the Freedom Flag Foundation board in 2008 and is currently serving as the Foundation’s President.
 On September 11, 2001, John lost one of his best friends in the attacks on the World Trade Center.
-He currently has four children enrolled in Chesterfield County Public Schools.
+He currently resides in Midlothian, VA, and has four children enrolled in Chesterfield County Public Schools.
 His desire to remember the victims of 9-11 and educate current and future generations of students about the events of 9-11 has made the Freedom Flag Foundation's mission a passionate cause for him.
-John holds B.S. and M.S. degrees in civil engineering as well as a B.A. in Spanish, all from Virginia Tech.
-Previously, he served in transportation project management roles with Bowman Consulting Group, Inc. and Kimley-Horn and Associates, Inc. The latter was the consulting civil engineers for the Virginia 9-11 Memorial.
+John is a Professional Engineer and Traffic Section Leader for the Richmond office of Johnson, Mirmiran & Thompson, Inc. He has worked in consulting in the areas of transportation planning and traffic engineering for over 20 years, and he holds B.S. and M.S. degrees in Civil Engineering as well as a B.A. in Spanish, all from Virginia Tech.

 Rhett Townsend is the third generation President of RRS Foodservice, Virginia’s largest family owned and operated Foodservice distributor in the state.
 Rhett’s love of community and public service started at a young age.
 When he was 17 years old, he joined Goochland Volunteer Fire and Rescue at Manakin Company 1 and he is still a member.
 While attending Longwood University, where he earned his B.S. in Business Administration, the tragic events of 9/11 occurred and he and the rest of the team at Prince Edward rescue squad were put on standby to respond to the Pentagon.
 Rhett was instrumental with the Freedom Flag Foundation’s donation of World Trade Center Steel to Manakin Company 1 for their Monument.
 Rhett is also one of the founding members of the Ashland Police Foundation where he served as Vice President since their inception in 2012 and their President since December of 2014.